vsimakhin/web-logbook/README.md

 - New: New map options and map sources (satellite, terrain).
 - Update: Golang and npm packages/security patches.

-## [4.4.0] - 12.05.2026

-- Fix: Remarks were not displayed in the licensing table.
-- New: Populate PIC Name field with names already used in logbook.
-- Update: Golang and npm packages/security patches.

-## [4.3.0] - 03.05.2026

-- Update: Golang and npm packages/security patches.
-- Update: Improved import log message, added how many records were imported and how many were failed/skipped.
-- Update: Custom PDF logbook headers containing newlines (\n) are now split into multiple lines.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)

 ## Old v3.x version